Logo BusinessBecause - The business school voice

 Whichever test you decide to take, preparing for the GMAT or GRE can be a stressful experience.
 Luckily, there are plenty of test prep resources out there, and the more practice questions you complete the more confident you will feel on the day.

 When starting your GMAT test prep, take advantage of the prep resources offered by GMAC.
-The annual GMAT Official Guide—see our GMAT Official Guide 2022 Preview—is the most comprehensive GMAT prep book around.
+The annual GMAT Official Guide is the most comprehensive GMAT prep book around.

-It’s also the only GMAT test prep guide that uses real practice questions, taken from previous GMAT exams.
+The GMAT Official Guide is also the only GMAT test prep guide that uses real questions.
 The guide is updated each year and includes an Online Diagnostic Evaluation that allows you to assess your strengths and weaknesses for a more strategic approach to prep.

-If you want to focus on one particular area, GMAT prep books focused on sentence correction, GMAT math, or GMAT critical reasoning are all available from test prep experts like Manhattan Prep.
+If you want to focus on one particular area, GMAT prep books focused on each section of the GMAT exam are available from GMAC and test prep experts like Manhattan Prep.

-For additional support, you could consider a GMAT prep course, get tips from GMAT prep experts, or advice from MBA students who aced the GMAT or another standardized test.
+For additional support, you could consider a GMAT prep course, get tips from GMAT prep experts, or get advice from MBA students who aced it or another standardized test.

 The best GMAT prep strategies also include at least one full GMAT practice test.
-Taking a mock GMAT test will help you understand how you perform under pressure, and gives you a chance to practice your timing strategy.
+Taking a mock GMAT test will help you understand how you perform under pressure and give you a chance to practice your timing strategy.

 You should follow a similar strategy for GRE test prep: identifying and working on your weak points, learning core concepts, and answering as many GRE practice questions as you can.